magdapoppins/magdapoppins/README.md

 ## 👋🏻 .... . .-.. .-.. --- -.-.--
 *That is morse code for "Hello!"*

 I'm Magda from Åbo, I'm 24 years old and I love bad word jokes.
-One of my collegues has taught me the habit of decorating adjectives with the "em" to make them into verbs (e.g. 'clear' => 'emclearem') so if you see this lingustic butchery going on in my pr:s, I'm sorry.
+One of my collegues has taught me the habit of decorating adjectives with the "em" to make them into verbs (e.g. `'clear'` => `'emclearem'`) so if you see this lingustic butchery going on in my pr's, I'm sorry.
 My pronouns are she/her.

 My friend [@eevajonnapanula](https://github.com/eevajonnapanula) told me about this cool thing called GitHub actions, so I descided to plant one here...